learn-co-curriculum/school-domain-querying/TUTORIAL.md

  Our goal for this lab is to create an ORM - an Object Relational Mapper.
 This means we'll be creating a Ruby interface for our database, wrapping SQL statements in methods that perform basic CRUD (Create, Read, Update, Delete) operations.
 Each of our classes will correspond with a table in our database.
 We'll be able to create new instances of the classes that align with rows in the database.

-Before you get started, the first thing you should do is read through the README.
-The README tells you that there is a `lib/student.rb` file that is built out.
+We start out with a `lib/student.rb` file that is built out.
 We'll use this file as a guide to build out similar functionality in our `department` and `course` classes.

 Open `lib/student.rb` and read through it, as well as the specs, to get a high level overview of what your end goal is.
+Our `course` and `department` models should have similar methods to our `student` class.

 Now that you have a sense of direction, go ahead and  run the test suite by typing `rspec` into the terminal.
 As expected, the student class completely passes since it was already created for you.

+To begin, we'll define methods to create and drop the corresponding table to our `Course` model.
 The first failing test is in our Course class, `undefined method create_table for Course:Class.`

 If you take a look at `lib/student.rb`, you will see there is a `create_table` method already written.
 The process for creating a new table will be similar for all of the classes you build, minus a few key details.
-For exampe, the `SQL` statement for our student class reads `CREATE TABLE IF NOT EXISTS students`.
+For example, the `SQL` statement for our student class reads `CREATE TABLE IF NOT EXISTS students`.
 To get this to work for our course class, we will have to change it to `CREATE TABLE IF NOT EXISTS courses`.
 Don't forget to use commas between your `id`, `name` and `department_id` attributes, otherwise it will be invalid code and your tests will not pass.
 Compare your Student and Course classes, see the difference?
 The last thing we need to do is add our reader and writer methods, or `attr_accessors` for `:id`, `:name` and `:department_id`.
 Our

 ***Note: `create_table` and `drop_table` are tested together in the specs, so you will have to build both of them as well as add your `attr_accessors` before your tests pass.***